avatao/avatao-blog/_posts/2016-9-23-How-SpamAndHex-became-top-hacker-team-2.md

 author_web: "http://www.crysys.hu/~pek/"
 ---

 This is the second part of our !SpamAndHex series.
-Click [here](https://blog.avatao.com/How-SpamAndHex-became-top-hacker-team/) please to read the first part.
+[You can read the first part here](https://blog.avatao.com/How-SpamAndHex-became-top-hacker-team/).
 Everything starts with a vision.
 It was in 2009 at the very beginning of my master studies at the [Budapest University of Technology and Economics (in short BME)](http://www.bme.hu) in Hungary when my advisor, [Levente Buttyán](http://www.crysys.hu/member/buttyan) (head of [CrySyS Lab](http://www.crysys.hu)) contacted [Engin Kirda](http://www.ccs.neu.edu/home/ek/) who was tenured faculty at [Institute Eurecom](http://www.eurecom.fr/) (Graduate School and Research Center) at that time if there is a project I could work on together with other [iSecLab](https://iseclab.org/) guys.

 <!--excerpt-->